 At BYU-Idaho, we offer many tools to help you succeed in college.
-These include introductory courses as well as Academic Support Centers where you can find tutors, Reading/Writing and Math labs and other aids.
+These include introductory courses as well as Academic Success and Tutoring Centers where you can find tutors, Reading/Writing and Math labs and other aids.

-- Career Assessment Tests: Several tests are offered that show you how your interests, skills, and abilities can translate into various major and career options.
+Several tests are offered that show you how your interests, skills, and abilities can translate into various major and careers.

-- Satellite Academic Discovery Centers: Each major is assigned to a specific Academic Discovery Center on campus.
-These centers are always available to give you guidance, support, and advice.
+Each major is assigned to a specific Academic Center on campus.

-- The Academic Support Centers are designed to supplement classroom instruction and help students practice, sharpen and master essential college skills.
-The Learning Centers include Content Tutoring, Reading, Writing, Math and Study Skills centers.
+The Academic Success and Tutoring Centers are designed to supplement classroom instruction and help students practice, sharpen and master essential college skills.
+The Learning Centers include Content Tutoring, Reading, Writing, Math, Study Skills, English Transitional (ESL), Presentation Practice, and Tutor Volunteer centers.

-- The Academic Support Centers are for everyone.
-Each year, over 8,000 students use 300+ tutors.
+The Academic Success and Tutoring Centers are for everyone.
+Each year, over 22,000 students come to get tutoring from one of 800 paid and 830 volunteer tutors.

 If you have settled on a major, you will find your major's introductory courses in your first-semester success plan or eight-semester graduation plan.
 If you are exploring careers, or if you are looking for an introduction to college life, consider the following options:

 This class is designed to empower each student with increased growth mindset, grit, and faith in the Savior’s Grace in applying new skills and utilizing university resources to achieve personal goals at BYU-Idaho and beyond.